Last Updated on November 29, 2023

 There are many nations who are rather keen on filtering the internet.
-Of course the examples they usually use are of sites run by pedophiles and criminals, which of course nobody objects to.
+Of course the examples they usually use are of sites run by paedophiles and criminals, which of course nobody objects to.
 However it rarely stops there, and once some sort of filtering system is adopted in a country you’ll find that list of sites that are blocked gets longer and more varied.
 Pretty soon there will be all sorts of extensive censorship being practiced – your Government will decide what you can and can’t do online.

 But there’s another issue – the technical side is far from clear cut.
 There is no definitive best method for filtering on this scale.
 Some are so hopeless that you can get around them using Google translate to bypass the restrictions.
 Here’s a couple of the methods some countries have implemented.
 Both of the techniques depend on the development of a blacklist (sites that needs to be blocked).
 So consider – somewhere there’s a little group of people who hold meetings deciding on what should be included in this list.
 Imagine if these people had strong religious or political beliefs – their decisions could be quite different from your own.

 But to utilise this black list you have to find a way of stopping people visiting the sites on the list.

 One of the most basic methods is DNS poisoning, an extremely simple method of modifying the domain name tables belonging to the ISP’s.